Making a yearbook? Look here first

 Blurb's print on demand service is a great way to create your yearbook, especially for smaller schools which don't need to order hundreds of copies.

-Every spring we see many orders for school yearbooks.
+Every spring we see lots of orders for school yearbooks.
 So, yearbook makers of the world, based on past experience we've got a few tips for you.
 (You'll also want to check our pricing page as well as our different bookmaking tools).

-- Blurb can't rush orders through production so leave time for your proof copy (see below) and the final order.
+Blurb can't rush orders through production so leave enough time for your proof copy (see point 2) and the final order.

-2. Order and review a single Blurb-printed copy of your yearbook.
+2. Order and review a proof copy first

-- You should always order and review a single "proof" copy of your yearbook before you place a large order or before you make it available for sale.
+- You should always order and review a proof copy of your yearbook before you place a large order or make it available for sale.

-- Keep your important content like text, logos and people's heads away from the trim lines and out of the safe zone.
+- Keep your important content like text, logos and people's heads away from the trim lines and inside the safe zone.

 - All of our bookmaking tools have some version of trim lines and safe zones to help you position your content properly.